 - 5.1 Once financial authority (and funding authority in respect of projects) has been granted, the budget holder may sanction expenditure as described above in paragraph 4.1.
-This does not automatically confer on the budget holder procurement authority, which is required to be able commit to contracts etc., unless such authority was specifically part of the earlier request. - 5.2 Procurement authority is an additional control designed to enable contracts and other commercial agreements to be scrutinised by those with the necessary experience or professional expertise to assess the contractual implications for TfL.
-For straightforward low-value purchases, procurement authority is delegated widely; correspondingly, procurement authority for complex and/ or high value transactions is vested in very few individuals.

-- Procurement authority may only be exercised by those individuals who have been delegated such authority within each business unit, and may only be applied up to the limit set for their given role.
-The procurement element of the SAP system provides the mechanism for regulating the application of procurement authority. - Each Chief Officer has procurement authority up to £25m.
-Subject to the written consent, a Chief Officer can delegate up to £5m to Directors, while officers below the level of Director may be delegated authorities below £2m (depending on grade). - Transactions above £25m up to £100m are approved by the Commissioner or in his/her absence the Managing Director of Finance.
-Where the Commissioner judges that the transaction is exceptional in nature he/ she may choose to refer it to the Finance Committee and then the Board for approval.
+This does not automatically confer on the budget holder procurement authority, which is required to be able commit to contracts etc., unless such authority was specifically part of the earlier request. - 5.2 Procurement authority is an additional control designed to enable contacts and other commercial agreements to be scrutinised by those with the necessary experience or professional expertise to assess the contractual implications for TfL.
+For straightforward low value purchases procurement authority is delegated widely; correspondingly, procurement authority for complex and/ or high value transactions is vested in very few individuals. - 5.3 Procurement authority may only be exercised by those individuals who have been delegated such authority within each mode, and may only be applied up to the limit set for their given role.
+The procurement element of the SAP system provides the mechanism for regulating the application of procurement authority. - 5.4 Each Chief Officer may grant procurement authority for up to £25m.
+Subject to the relevant Chief Officer's written consent, their senior officers and respective Heads of Procurement may approve up to £5m, while officers below the level of senior officer may approve up to £500k. - 5.5 Transactions above £25m up to £100m must be approved by the Commissioner or in his/her absence the Managing Director of Finance.
+Where the Commissioner judges that the transaction is exceptional in nature he/ she may choose to refer it to the Finance and Policy Committee and then the Board for approval.
 All transactions exceeding £100m require Board approval.